cdils/genesis-style-trump/README.txt

 = How do I know if the plugin is working? =

 After activating the plugin, refresh your site and view the source code.
-You should see your child theme's stylesheet loading after all plugin stylesheets.
+You should see your child theme's style sheet loading after all plugin style sheets.

 = The plugin won't activate =